Maybe you already live in an older house. Perhaps you’re planning to move into one.

 How Do You Know If You Need to Rewire?

-There are several things to think about in determining whether you need to rewire your house.
+There are several things to think about when determining whether you need to rewire your house.

 Replacing Old Wiring as Part of a Bigger Project